Skip to content

 vstest_rl_serviceconnections_create.png

-Choose Spira service connection connection type (this type is added by the installed marketplace extension) and press Next:
+Choose the Spira service connection type (this type is added by the installed marketplace extension) and press Next:

 vstest_rl_serviceconnections_spira.png

-Now define connection details: SpiraTeam Server Url, Username and API Key: vstest_rl_serviceconnections_verify.png
+Now define the connection details: SpiraTeam Server URL, Username, and API Key:

-Then Verify it and give a Service connection name:
+Then Verify it and provide a Service connection name:

 vstest_rl_serviceconnections_verifyandsave.png